mikezhang23/mikezhang23.github.io/_posts/2025-08-18-peerspace-marketplace-liquidity.md

 # Data Overview  <a name="data-overview"></a>

-We analyzed 12 months of marketplace data across six major metros, working with four primary datasets that we integrated for comprehensive analysis.
+We analyzed 12 months of synthetic marketplace data across six major metros, working with four primary datasets that we integrated for comprehensive analysis.

 ```python
 # Import required packages